Barclays pay chief clashed with board on Diamond bonus

 Carnwath said Marcus Agius, then chairman, would be in a better position to explain how the bonus award had been reached.

-Diamond, who declined to respond to Carnwath's statements, was paid 6.3 million pounds for 2011, including a deferred share bonus of 2.7 million pounds and a long-term incentive award of 2.25 million.
+Diamond, who declined to respond to Carnwath's statements, was paid 6.3 million pounds ($9.95 million) for 2011, including a deferred share bonus of 2.7 million pounds and a long-term incentive award of 2.25 million.

 "OBSCENE LEVELS OF AWARD"